sublipri/kobo-wifi-remote/README.md

 - Custom actions (e.g. adjust the brightness).
 - Trigger actions with a GET request.
 By default it uses the same endpoints as [KoboPageTurner](https://github.com/tylpk1216/KoboPageTurner) for compatibility with existing apps and hardware.
 - A [NickelMenu](https://pgaskin.net/NickelMenu/) toggle for enabling and disabling the server.
+- Should work with third-party document readers such as [KOReader](https://koreader.rocks/).

+There are some screenshots in the thread on [MobileRead](https://www.mobileread.com/forums/showthread.php?t=355368).

 ## Installation